Download a PDF copy of this Fact sheet: Provisional registration: Information for nurses and midwives (PDF, 289KB).

 The timeframe for the assessment is determined by the completeness of your application and the complexity of the assessment.
 While your application is being assessed, it will progress through several stages:

-The NMBA will let you know the level of supervision, commencing at Level 1 – direct supervision, progressing to Level 2 – indirect supervision (see definitions).
-It is a requirement that you work under the supervision of your principal supervisor or, in their absence, your secondary supervisor (as per the supervision agreement).
+There are four levels of supervised practice direct, indirect (present), indirect (accessible) or remote (see definitions).
+The NMBA will let you know which level of supervision that you will commence your supervised practice.
+It is a requirement that you work under the supervision of your primary supervisor* or, in their absence, your alternate supervisor (as per your Supervised practice plan).
 In the absence of any approved supervisor, you must cease practice.

 Table 2 provides an overview of the documents and reporting requirements for supervised practice.

-1Where the supervisor’s formative evaluation report is that the nurse or midwife’s performance warrants a change in the level of supervision, this can occur without waiting for acknowledgement from AHPRA.
-For re-entry to practice and prior to commencing a re-entry to practice program, an acceptance letter from the approved re-entry to practice program provider must be submitted to AHPRA.
+Prior to commencing a re-entry to practice program, an acceptance letter from the approved re-entry to practice program provider must be submitted to Ahpra.

-A nurse and/or midwife holding provisional registration must:
+A nurse and/or midwife with provisional registration must:

 Connection to the profession: demonstrated with evidence of professional development courses, study, conferences or reading that demonstrates maintenance, improvement and broadening of knowledge, expertise and competence.
 This may include on-going memberships with professional organisations or colleges, where ongoing learning and/or an active role can be evidenced.